W1ll011/Data-Analysis-Projects/README.md

 ---
 ## Project 3: Analysis of US Regional Sales (2018-2020)

-The aim of this project was to build a dashboard that displays important metrics derived from sales data.
+The aims of this project were to 1) build a dashboard that displays important sales metrics, 2) determine most profitable stores/sales channels/sales teams etc., and 3) determine any factors affecting sales

 ### Methodology

-1. Import a Kaggle dataset into Power BI
+1. Imported a Kaggle dataset into Power BI
-2. Transform data in Power Query
+2. Transformed data in Power Query
+3. Created necessary Power BI measures (total revenue/loss/profit etc.)
+4. Created a combination of Python and Power BI charts for visualization and analysis
+5. Performed ANOVA and correlation analysis using Python

 ### Example visuals

 <img width="867" height="478" alt="image" src="https://github.com/user-attachments/assets/29947939-d774-4e3a-8d5b-c057e0158f56" />

+### Findings

+The data revealed that the most profitable sales channel, and store were: in-store, store #284 respectively.
+Sales team #18 sold the most products, while customer #12 bought the most.
+There were large differences in cost/selling price for the same Product ID, seeming to mean that the Product ID was not standard across the dataset, so any form product analysis was avoided.